isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 At 1:00 p.m., the mail coach was hitched to another freight car.
 In the clattering car, the principal opened his notebook and began to give us directions.

 “Now, pay attention to me.
-We are going to Miyakonojo on the Shibushi Line, Miyakonojo to Yoshimatsu Station on the Kitto Line, where our lunch boxes will be loaded.
+We are going to Miyakonojo on the Shibushi Line, Miyakonojo to Yoshimatsu Station on the Kitto Line, where our lunch boxes will be loaded."

-Dinner will be a little later, around seven pm.
+"Dinner will be a little later, around seven pm.
 From Yoshimatsu to Yatsushiro by the Hisatsu Line, then we will connect to the freight car of the Kagoshima Main Line and finally arrive at Kumamoto Station.
 We would be crossing the border between Kagoshima, Miyazaki and Kumamoto prefectures.
 The arrival time in Kumamoto will be eleven o’clock.
 Okay, guys, have you got it?”

 “Completely understood, especially the time of dinner and arrival in Kumamoto!”

 There was a burst of laughter in the coach.

 The train moved on in the dark.
 We were tired, and after nine o'clock everyone lay down on the floor.